Last Update: 2023 - 05 - 24

 by Philipp Stiefel, originally published December 27th, 2017

 They are often overlooked, nevertheless, they are a vital part of database design.
-Data Validation Rules in Access tables.
+Data Validation Rules in Access tables. – Also know as CHECK CONSTRAINTs by SQL Standard terms and in most other database management systems.

 Why use Table Level Validation Rules at all?